Bluff Road crash kills 3 teens near Valmeyer

 Emergency personnel responded about 2:25 p.m.
 Tuesday to a rollover crash with three fatalities on Bluff Road at Trout Hollow Road just north of Valmeyer.

-The fatalities were an 18-year-old male from St. Louis and a 15-year-old female and 13-year-old female, both from Dupo.
+The fatalities were Joshua Moate, 18-year-old male from south St. Louis County, formerly of Dupo; Savannah Amsden, 13-year old female from Dupo; and Hailey Lattina, 15-year-old female from Dupo.

 The Pontiac struck the truck in the rear passenger side as it was turning.
-All three were ejected from the sedan and pronounced dead on the scene.
+All three occupants of the car were ejected from the sedan and pronounced dead on the scene.

 The driver of the truck, a 33-year-old man from St. Louis, was not injured.